Horror Show

 If you book a stay at this classic property, which began as a tavern in 1773, and don't want to be visited by ghosts, just be sure to avoid the fourth floor.
 That's where, according to reports from guests and staff, a ghostly young girl holding flowers and a spirit in a jaunty top hat have been seen.

-And definitely don't book guestroom 301, known to be the most haunted place in the hotel.
+And definitely don't book guestroom 301, known to be the most haunted place in the Red Lion Inn.
 Disturbances include unexplained knocks at the door.

 Then again, if you want to be spooked, these are exactly the places you should book.